Lauri-Litovuo/So-Long/README.md

 The program was play tested and by using run_maps.sh tester, which runs invalid maps and invalid user inputs.

 ## License
-This project is licensed under the MIT License - see the [LISENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.